jbakse/site_builder/content/turtles/index.md

 previous_url: ../pixels

 hero_title: Turtle Graphics
-description: Introduced as a feature of Logo programming language in 1969, turtle graphics connect computer drawing to how we move our bodies through space and encourage approaching computational form with a new mindset.
+description: Introduced as a feature of Logo programming language in 1969, turtle graphics connect computer drawing to how we move our bodies through space, and encourage approaching computational form with a new mindset.
 software: p5.js
 ---

 ## Logo and Turtle Graphics

 The Logo computer programming language was [created in 1967](http://el.media.mit.edu/logo-foundation/what_is_logo/history.html) by Wally Feurzeig, Seymour Papert, and Cynthia Solomon to explore how programming can help children learn critical thinking and problem solving.
-One of the creators of Logo, Seymour Papert, wrote the book [Mindstorms](https://www.amazon.com/Mindstorms-Children-Computers-Powerful-Ideas/dp/0465046746/ref=asap_bc?ie=UTF8) in 1980 which discusses Logo and its goals:
+One of the creators of Logo, Seymour Papert, wrote the 1980 book [Mindstorms](https://www.amazon.com/Mindstorms-Children-Computers-Powerful-Ideas/dp/0465046746/ref=asap_bc?ie=UTF8) which discusses Logo and its goals:

 > In many schools today, the phrase "computer-aided instruction" means making the computer teach the child.
 One might say _the computer is being used to program the child_.
 In my vision, _the child programs the computer_ and, in doing so, both acquires a sense of mastery over a piece of the most modern and powerful technology and establishes an intimate contact with some of the deepest ideas from science, from mathematics, and from the art of intellectual model building.